Singapore mosque attacks plot: Arrest, investigation, and detention

+A Smith & Wesson Kukri Machete, similar to the one intended to be used in the attack.

 In November 2020, the Internal Security Department received intelligence about a Singapore-based individual who wanted to attack Muslims in Singapore.
 The suspect was arrested under the Internal Security Act on 26 November and subsequently issued with a detention order on 23 December after being deemed to pose an "imminent security threat."
 The youth was the youngest person and first far-right extremist to be detained under the ISA.
 Due to his young age, the teenager's mother was present during the interview and he was allowed visits during the 30-day investigation period.

 During the course of the ISD's investigation, the suspect admitted that he could only foresee two outcomes to his plan: that he was arrested before he could carry out the attacks or that he executed his plan and was killed by the Singapore Police.
 The suspect also told investigators that he was prepared to die for his cause.
 The ISD's investigation concluded that the suspect did not try to influence anyone with his "extreme outlook" or recruit others into his attack plot.
 His immediate family and others within his social circle were unaware of his attack plans and anti-Islamic views.

 In late January 2021, Singaporean Minister for Law and Minister for Home Affairs K. Shanmugam ruled out prosecuting the suspect in a court of law, arguing that the court proceedings would inflame communal tensions.
 He also said that Muslims arrested for potential terrorism offenses under the ISA were also not charged in court.
 Based on the current rehabilitative approach towards Islamist terrorism suspects detained under the ISA, Shanmugan and the ISD indicated that the suspect would undergo holistic programme consisting of religious, psychological and social rehabilitation including counselling to address his propensity violence and extremist views.

 In January 2024, the youth was released from detention after spending almost three years in detention.